joost-morsink/DataConvert/docs/reference/pipeline.md

   * Restricted by a RestrictTypesConverter.
 * [DynamicConverter](dynamic.md)

+### TryParseConverter
+The `TryParseConverter` is restricted to not parse `bool`s, as that task is better performed by the `BooleanConverter` later on in the pipeline.

 ### FromStringRepresentationConverter restriction
 The `FromStringRepresentationConverter` is restricted on its input type (not equal to `Version`).